nustackdev/nustack.dev/layer4_shape.md

-# Layer 4: Semantics (Shape System)
+# Layer 4: Shapes (Shape System)

 ## Overview

-The Semantics layer turns declarative structure into executable meaning.
+The Shapes layer turns declarative structure into executable meaning.
 It provides application-level abstractions where developers describe *what exists* (Shapes), *where it lives* (Slots), and *how to interact with it* (Refs, Operations, Commands).

 **Core Responsibility**: Provide type-safe, declarative data structures with semantic operations.